nguyen-gia-hien-tu/Learning/Linux/sed-image.md

     instead of basic Regular Expression.
 This is to avoid having to escape some symbols to make it have special meaning
-    * Refer to this part of the documentation for the difference between Extended Regular Expression and Basic Regular Expression https://www.gnu.org/software/sed/manual/sed.html#ERE-syntax:~:text=%5D%5BIndex%5D-,5.4%20Overview%20of%20extended%20regular%20expression%20syntax,-The%20only%20difference
+    * Refer to this part of the documentation for the difference between Extended Regular Expression and Basic Regular Expression <br>
+      https://www.gnu.org/software/sed/manual/sed.html#ERE-syntax:~:text=%5D%5BIndex%5D-,5.4%20Overview%20of%20extended%20regular%20expression%20syntax,-The%20only%20difference

 2. The matching part

     2.1 The `^` symbol means to match at the beginning of the line
-      * Refer to this for understanding https://support.smartbear.com/alertsite/docs/appendixes/regular-expressions.html#:~:text=Match%20the%20beginning%20of%20the%20line
+      * Refer to this for understanding <br>
+        https://support.smartbear.com/alertsite/docs/appendixes/regular-expressions.html#:~:text=Match%20the%20beginning%20of%20the%20line

     2.2 The `(` symbol after the `^` symbol and its matching `)` means to